NFL Rumors: Amari Cooper And Dak Prescott Could Make Dallas Cowboys Choose Between Them

 Right now, the Cowboys could negotiate a long-term deal with one player and place the franchise tag on the other if nothing is agreed upon.
 If that doesn’t sit well with the players, though, they could reject any offer they don’t like until the franchise tag deadline and force Dallas to let one become an unrestricted free agent.

 If that happens, the Cowboys risk losing one while the other would get the franchise tag and begin negotiations.
-Obviously, this is not something that Dallas wants at all and it presents a rock-and-a-hard-place situation for the organization.
+Obviously, this is not something that Dallas wants at all, and it presents a rock-and-a-hard-place situation for the organization.

 Dak Prescott and Amari Cooper could turn the franchise-tag tables on the Cowboys by jointly refusing to do long-term deals, forcing the team to let one become a free agent https://t.co/HnmSqk3hnz